 You can find several types of filtration systems available to clean aquarium water.
 Undergravel filter, HOB filter, sponge filter, trickle filter, internal filter, etc. are fit for small to medium-sized tanks.

 However, if you have a large fish tank that contains 20-30 gallons of water or more, a canister filter would be better for you.

 But can canister filters actually increase the oxygen in the tank water?
 While the device doesn’t influence it directly, you can never deny its secondary contribution to the process.
 Surface agitation boosts the oxygen dissolve rate in the water by promoting gas exchange.

 If your canister filter’s return pipe is positioned downward while directed toward the surface, it will create water movement or agitation.
 And the more surface agitation, the more dissolved oxygen in the tank water.
 The canister filtration process is also unique for its high flow rate and multiple filtration system.

 You can apply mechanical filtration, biological filtration, and chemical filtration with this one filter.
-Canister filter output nozzle, input, and a pump are the basics of the construction.
+The canister filter output nozzle, input, and pump are the basics of the construction.
 The filter material is different for each type of filtration.

 What Are Aeration And Oxygenation?